Foundational Learning Assistance

 • increase your English language skills

-• complete academic upgrading for a high school diploma or for post-secondary pre-requisites
+• complete academic upgrading and/or adult basic education for post-secondary pre-requisites

 • gain in-demand skills to find employment

-Foundational Learning Assistance is a monthly financial award, calculated based on household financial need, to help you pay for:
+Foundational Learning Assistance can include a monthly financial award, calculated based on household financial need, to help you pay for:

 • educational costs such as tuition, mandatory fees, student association fees, and books and supplies